Top 10 Players With the Most Red Cards in Football History (Ranked)

 A. Zinedine Zidane’s headbutt on Marco Materazzi during the 2006 World Cup final is considered the most famous red card in football history.

-Q. How many red card Ramos have?
+Q. How many red cards has Ramos received?

 A. Sergio Ramos has received 30 red cards.